 RSN acts as an advocate for people who have chronic kidney disease including those on dialysis, who have a transplant or want to donate a kidney.
 Learn more about RSN’s advocacy program and how you can get involved and make a difference in the lives of people who have been affected by kidney disease.

-RSN’s weKAN program focuses on State/Federal regulatory and legislative issues that impact the care of people who have chronic kidney disease.
+RSN’s advocacy program focuses on State/Federal regulatory and legislative issues that impact the care of people who have chronic kidney disease.
 Including dialysis and kidney transplantation.

 Send a message directly to elected officials and stay up-to-date on State/Federal regulatory and legislative issues that impact the care of people who have kidney disease.

 Do you know who your local, State and Federal regulatory and legislators are?
 Do you know the most effective way to communicate with them?
 Find out here.

 Communicate your concerns to your representatives via Facebook, Twitter and Instagram.
 Find your state and federal level social media accounts here.

 Each year, nearly 100,000 people are newly diagnosed with kidney failure.
 End Stage Renal Disease (stage 5 CKD) is the ninth-leading cause of death in the United States.

 Only one thing can help change the course of this disease, and that is for anyone who is affected by it, whether patient, family member or renal professional, to get involved.
 Join us in educating your elected officials about how they can help with legislation relating to kidney disease, access to treatment, dialysis, transplantation and organ donation.